-Mr.Parag Makwana^a, Mr.Nirav Shah^{a}
+Mr.Parag Makwanaa, Mr.Nirav Shahb

-^a Shree Swaminarayan College of Computer Science, Sardarnagar, Bhavnagar, India, M. K. Bhavnagar University
+aAsst.
+Prof, Shree Swaminarayan College of Computer Science, Sardarnagar, Bhavnagar - 364001 India, M. K. Bhavnagar University bAsst.
+Prof., Shree Swaminarayan College of Computer Science, Sardarnagar, Bhavnagar - 364001 India, M. K. Bhavnagar University

 A distributed database appears to a user as a single database but it is a set of databases stored on multiple computers.
 Data on several computers can be simultaneously accessed and modified using a network.
 Each database server in the distributed database is controlled by its local DBMS, and each cooperates to maintain the consistency of the global database.